sandialabs/Spitfire/docs/source/demo/reactors/ignition_extinction_heptane.rst

 critical residence times for ignition and extinction.
-An important caveat at this point is that this chemical mechanism could be reduced in size and optimized for a limited range of temperatures, pressures, equivalence ratios, and combustion pregimes (e.g., nonpremixed vs premixed/homogeneous).
+An important caveat at this point is that this chemical mechanism could be reduced in size and optimized for a limited range of temperatures, pressures, equivalence ratios, and combustion regimes (e.g., nonpremixed vs premixed/homogeneous).

 Conclusions